Boo Hewerdine

 Mark "Boo" Hewerdine (born 14 February 1961) is an English singer-songwriter and record producer.
 His work includes lead singer and creative force behind The Bible, formed in the 1980s, and reformed in 1994, as well as solo recordings and work for film.
 He has also produced records by several artists, including a long association with Eddi Reader.
 He has been described as "one of Britain's most consistently accomplished songwriters".

 Career

 Early life and The Great Divide

-Born Mark Hewerdine grew up in North London, before moving to Cambridge while still a child, and as a teenager formed the short-lived band Placebo Thing with a friend.
+Born Mark Hewerdine he grew up in North London, before moving to Cambridge while still a child, and as a teenager formed the short-lived band Placebo Thing with a friend.
 He worked in the warehouse of Andy's Records in Bury St Edmunds, where he was exposed to a wide range of music.
 He joined The Great Divide in 1983, and the band were signed to Cambridge independent label Wimp Records by local entrepreneur David Gowar, and recorded and released their debut single "Who Broke the Love Bank" in 1982.
 They were heard by Mike Scott of The Waterboys, who recommended them to Ensign Records, who bought out their contract with Wimp, and they subsequently cut three commercially unsuccessful singles on Ensign.